 That he did not stay in Bridge of Orchy at the hotel is a curiosity.
 He may have been trying to push on to Crianlarich, about 18 km south of Bridge of Orchy, to the hotel and hostels there.
 However, it seems likely that the hotel would have offered at least a couch in the bar for the night, even if their rooms were booked up.

 The possibility remains that he made it past Tyndrum without being seen on CCTV.
-If that is the case, there are countless other places he could have died on the remaining 100 km to Tillicoultry.
+If that is the case, there are countless other places he could have disappeared on the remaining 100 km to Tillicoultry.
 I suspect though that someone would have spotted the unusual sight of a 63 year old cycling in the early hours of the morning that we would have heard from more witnesses.

 The case seems to remain open.
 I hope Tony is found, and his family are given some closure.